 The bottom line

-Even as you age, life insurance can be an essential tool for protecting your family’s financial well-being should something happen to you.
+Even as you age, life insurance can be an essential tool to help protect your family’s financial well-being should something happen to you.
 Check the NEA’s affordable coverage options and get quotes to find the coverage and rates that fit your financial plan.